lzil/procedural-generalization/trex/README.md

 Many algorithm hyperparameters could be specified from the command line
 Check `python train_reward.py --help` for the full list

-To run many experiments use `run_experiments.py`.
+To run several experiments at a time with different hyperparameters use `run_experiments.py`.
 For example:
 `python run_experiments.py --env_name starpilot fruitbot coinrun --num_dems 30 100 200 500 1000 --num_seeds 5 --save_name NEW_RUN`
 will run 3(envirionments) x 5(different # of demos) x 5(random seeds) = 75 experiments and save the details of the reward models to `reward_models/rm_infos_NEW_RUN.csv` file